2015 Flash Fiction Contest

 Include your name, address and contact information.

-be read at various places during the Halloween season of 2014.
+various places during the Halloween Season of 2015.
+Winning writers

-Winning writers will be invited to read their stories at those
+will be invited to read their stories at those locations.

 First Prize - $50